No-Bake Chocolate Peanut Butter Balls

 This post may contain affiliate links.
 Please read our disclosure policy.

-You’re probably already knee-deep into your holiday baking (we’ve already made cut-out sugar cookies, snickerdoodles, and oatmeal cookies), but let me beg you to add these no-bake peanut butter balls to your to-bake list!
+You’re probably already knee-deep into your holiday baking (we’ve already made cut-out sugar cookies, snickerdoodles, and oatmeal cookies), but you must add these no-bake peanut butter balls to your holiday treat list.

 This chocolate peanut butter balls recipe is easy to make with only 6 ingredients!
 They are always the first treat to disappear from my Christmas cookie tray, because no one can resist the chocolate peanut butter flavor combination!